pramnora/qb64/cryptography/rot13/README.md

 > A B C D E F G H I J K L M
 > N O P Q R S T U V W X Y Z

--(The letter, below...corresponds to the letter on top;
+-(The letter, below...corresponds to the letter being written directly on top of it;
-  the letter, on top...corresponds to the letter below;
+  the letter, on top...corresponds to the letter which is written directly down below;
   so, A, is translated to become, N;
   and, N, is translated to become, A.)-